aistico-jhr/maltasdatagen/README.md

 Description of the CSV fields:

-1. measurement_id: A unique identifier for each measurement event (may have several rows).
+1. measurement_id: A unique identifier for each measurement (may have several events/rows).
 1. device_id: An identifier for the device on which the measurement was taken.
 1. role_id: An integer identifier for the role involved in the event.